mmeerbott/ml_519/open-proj/stage5/README.md

 separating the election into only Republican and Democratic.
 A description of all our desired attributes/features is at the end of the document.

-We want to use SVM to create our model because the data is not linearly separable.
-It has more dependent features.
-We will also be using other classification algorithms to compare.

 # Methodology

 We tested our dataset using different classifiers (i.e. Perceptron, Decision